svenvv/PUGs/guide.md

 • __**How to participate**__

-For every official PUG you will be notified when they happen.
-Jump in the PUG Hangout voice channel and there should be a @PUG STAFF member around to point you in the right direction.
-If there is no staff available, check the #pug-announcements channel to see if there are directions for you.
-Otherwise, wait for someone to come to pick you up or tag a @PUG STAFF member for further directions.
+For every official PUG there will be an announcement posted in #pug-announcements.
+Jump in the voice channel mentioned in the announcements where a memeber of staff will help you get started.
+If there is no staff available, check the #pug-announcements channel to see if additional directions have been posted like how the current lobbies have been setup.
+Otherwise, wait for someone to come pick you up or talk to a member of staff in #pug-general.

-You can use the #put-your-bnet-here-please channel to post your battletag so the lobby host can invite you.
+Use the #put-your-bnet-here-please channel to post your battletag so the lobby host can invite you.
+The preferred format is:
-Preferred format:
-`<BATTLE TAG> for <VOICE CHANNEL>` ex. `Lunar#11279 NA High`
+`<BATTLE TAG> for <VOICE CHANNEL>`
+    e.g.: `Jayne#12340 NA High`

-Sometimes not enough staff members are available to host your lobby.
-In that case one of the players will have to set up a lobby.
+Sometimes there might not be enough staff members available to host a lobby; in that case one of the players will be asked to setup the lobby.
 Please only volunteer to set up a lobby if you are familiar with changing custom game settings.

 ○ __Lobby Rules:__
+These are the custom games settings which we use:
   - Competitive Rule Set
+  - Best of 3 on Koth (King of the Hill)
-  - Pause of disconnect
+  - Pause on disconnect
   - 12 Spectators

 •__**SCHEDULE:**__